Vishva Hindu Parishad: Controversies

 The Vishwa Hindu Parishad has been a major opponent of LGTBQ rights and describes homosexuality as mental disease.
 Several VHP activists have violently targeted LGBTQ parades across the country.
 Following the Supreme Court's judgement in April 2023 on same sex marriages, the VHP welcomed the decision, calling it a Western attack on Indian culture.

 Following the decision to add caste as a form of discrimination by the city of Seattle and the state of California in the United States in 2023, VHP leaders and supporters criticised this decision and attempted to stop the legislations to pass the bill.
 The decision was taken after caste-based discrimination issues in Silicon Valley came to the surface in 2020 with a lawsuit by the State of California against Cisco Systems filed by the California Department of Fair Employment and Housing (DFEH, later named Civil Rights Department).
 The Department sued Cisco and two of its senior engineers for discrimination against a Dalit engineer (identified as "John Doe"), who alleged that he received lower wages and fewer opportunities because of his caste.
 On 10 April 2023, the California Civil Rights Department dismissed its case in Superior Court against the two senior engineers.

-On 14 February 2024, the Vishva Hindu Parishad and Bajrang Dal intimidated and targeted couples who were celebrating Valentines Day.
-Several activists and leaders threatened resort to violence if clubs, pubs and corporate hotels across Hyderabad did not cancel celebrations for Valentines Day.
-The activists instead asked the youngsters to pay tribute to the soldiers and service-members who were killed in the 2019 Pulwama attack, which was perpetrated by Pakistan-based Islamist terrorist group Jaish-e-Mohammed.
+On 14 February 2024, the Vishva Hindu Parishad and Bajrang Dal intimidated and targeted couples who were celebrating Valentine's Day.
+Several activists and leaders threatened to resort to violence if clubs, pubs and corporate hotels across Hyderabad did not cancel celebrations for Valentine's Day.
+As an alternative, the activists asked the youngsters to pay tribute to the soldiers and service-members who were killed in the 2019 Pulwama attack, which was perpetrated by Pakistan-based Islamist terrorist group Jaish-e-Mohammed.

 On 2 December 2024, members of Hindu Sangharsh Samity, an organisation affiliated to Vishva Hindu Parishad, attacked the Bangladeshi Assistant High Commission in Agartala, Tripura, vandalising the mission building and desecrating the Bangladeshi flag.

-On 25 December 2024, members of Vishu Hindu Parishad targeted the South International School to celebrate Christmas.